Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 5. **Reporting layer** — channel, inventory, service, and exception visibility

-If one of those layers is missing or weakly connected, the operation will compensate with manual work until the volume exposes the weakness.
+The exact tools can vary, but the architecture cannot.
+When one of those layers is missing or weakly connected, the operation compensates with manual work until the volume exposes the weakness.

 ## The Danger of "Works Most of the Time"